 Drawing upon ethnographies of Jewish communities around the world, this course focuses on such questions as: What is Jewish culture?
 What is common to Jewish cultural experiences across time and place?
 How might we understand the variability and local adaptations of Jewish life?
 These are the guiding questions and issues for this course, all to be considered within multiple contexts-- from pastoral and agricultural roots to modern urban experience, from Middle Eastern origins to a Diaspora experience stretching across Asia, Africa, Europe and the Americas.

-This course fulfills the DIV 1.a. or DIV II distribution requirement.
+This course fulfills the Humanities (Division I A) or Social Sciences (Division II) distribution requirement.
 This course is cross-listed as JDST 220 and RELG 260.

 270 Social Movements, Protest and Conflict

 The study of protest politics and social movements is the study of collective agency.
 Social movements arise when people act together to promote or resist social change.
 Movements represent not only grievances on a particular set of issues, but also frustration with more established political forms of making claims in societies.
 In this course, we will engage with some of the large theoretical debates in the study of social movements, reading both empirical treatments of particular movements and theoretical treatments of key issues.
 The featured case studies will include civil rights, feminism, ecology, the antinuclear movement, the New Right and the alternative globalization movement.
 We will be particularly concerned with the social and political context of protest, focusing on basic questions, such as: under what circumstances do social movements emerge?
 How do dissidents choose political tactics and strategies?
 And, how do movements affect social and political change?

 This course fulfills the Social Sciences (Division II) distribution requirement and U.S. Diversity graduation requirement.
 Offered every year.